DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 In the game with 3-4 players (or 5 with Seasons extension), it gives you a lot of diplomatic opportunities.
 You must to create alliances against the mutual enemy.
 But  you don't have to betray your associate in order to win in distinction from the above-mentioned games.

-There is room for bluffing and play at giveaway in order to win.
-And of course a nice portion of randomness, which make the game — Epic tale cards.
+There is a place for bluffing and playing giveaways.
+And of course, a pleasant portion of randomness that makes the game — Epic tale cards.
 Each card is a reference to a certain Celtic myth and the artwork is just wonderful!

 ![](https://images-cdn.asmodee.us/filer_public/db/47/db474f85-be6e-4b30-82ef-8f041e0ca0c2/ini01_card_deirdres-beauty.png)